debapps/CloudNote-BackEnd/README.md

 ### Note Routes (CRUD operations)

+-   **/api/note/notes:** Fetches all the saved notes from database to the logged-in user dashboard.
+Method: _GET_.
--   **/api/note/addnote:** Adds a new note in the logged-in user dashboard.
+-   **/api/note:** Adds a new note in the logged-in user dashboard.
 Method: _POST_.
--   **/api/note/allnotes:** Fetches all the saved notes from database to the logged-in user dashboard.
-Method: _GET_.
+Authentication header is required with bearer JWT.
--   **/api/note/delete/:slug:** Deletes the note specified by the slug by the logged-in user.
+-   **/api/note/:slug:** Deletes the note specified by the slug by the logged-in user.
 Method: _DELETE_.
+Authentication header is required with bearer JWT.
--   **/api/note/update/:slug:** Updates the content and title of the note specified by the slug by the logged-in user.
+-   **/api/note/:slug:** Updates the content and title of the note specified by the slug by the logged-in user.
 Method: _PUT_.
+Authentication header is required with bearer JWT.

 ## Production Hosting URL